gustavo-andres/LetsGo/README.md

 2. Create 5 posts distributed among these authors
 3. Print out which author wrote each post

-## Day 4: Maps for Key-Value Storage
+## Step 4: Maps for Key-Value Storage

 ### Lesson Goals
 - Understand maps for key-value relationships